 The OCCC’s GBAC STAR accreditation provides third-party validation to ensure the implementation of rigorous sanitation protocols.
 In short, it is recognized as the gold standard of safe venues.

 The plan was developed in accordance with policy recommendations from the Centers for Disease Control and Prevention (CDC), Orange County government, and state and federal mandates.
 Relying on the best available data, science and research, it will provide an excellent road map to ramping up operations at one of our county's biggest economic engines.

 As part of the Recovery and Resiliency plan, the following guidelines now pertain to all OCCC employees and Service Partners:

 The OCCC Event Manager will work with the Event Planner on the guidelines for specific event participants, trade shows and conventions.
-In public areas, practice physical distancing by standing at least 6 feet away from other groups of people while standing in lines, using elevators or moving around the property.
+In public areas, practice physical distancing by standing at least 3 feet away from other groups of people while standing in lines, using elevators or moving around the property.
 Table rounds, chairs, seating areas and other physical layouts will be arranged to ensure appropriate distancing.
-Employees will be reminded not to touch their faces and to practice physical distancing by standing at least 6 feet away from guests and other employees whenever possible.
-All meeting rooms will comply with, or exceed, local or state mandated occupancy limits.
-Non-contracted spaces will be monitored by security.
-No handshakes.

 Hand sanitizer dispensers, touchless whenever possible, will be placed at key guest and employee entrances and contact areas such as reception areas, entrances, stairs, and elevator and escalator landings in OCCC public spaces.